-Finding a COVID-19 vaccine is an admirable goal that scientists around the world have been relentlessly towards.
+Finding a COVID-19 vaccine is an admirable goal that scientists around the world have been working relentlessly towards.
 We all want to find a way of protecting people from this virus, however, not everyone agrees on how we should go out about this lifesaving research.
 We can either use outdated and unreliable animal models or innovative, human-based research methods.

-Many animals have been used around the world used in research relating to COVID-19 including mice, rats, monkeys, rats, ferrets, hamsters, dogs and horses.
+Many animals have been used around the world in research relating to COVID-19 including mice, rats, monkeys, rats, ferrets, hamsters, dogs and horses.

 Our position is based on a simple fact, that most new drugs fail in human trials, despite appearing safe and effective in animal experiments.
 For the sake of animals, humans and science, it’s crucial that researchers embrace innovative, human-relevant research methods to find a COVID-19 vaccine.